RedisLabs/redislabs-docs/content/rc/administration/access-management.md

 - The team of users allowed to access your subscription and its databases
 - The API keys that authenticate application access to your account.

-Here, you learn how to manage your team users.
+Here, you learn how to manage your team's users.

 If your Redis Enterprise Cloud subscription is managed through Google Cloud Platform (GCP) marketplace, see [GCP Marketplace team management](#gcp-team-management) for help.